republicprotocol/republic-go/docs/cmd-rpc.md

 - `help`
    Shows a list of commands or help for one command

-> You can use first letter of each command for quick access. e.g. `registrar e` has same effect with `registrar epoch`
+The `rpc` supports shorthand subcommands for quick access.
+You can use the first letter of the subcommand instead of the entire subcommand.
+For example, `rpc s` has same effect as `rpc status`.

 **GLOBAL OPTIONS**